The Journey of Flower

 The Journey of Flower (花千骨) is a 2015 Chinese television series starring Wallace Huo and Zhao Liying.
-It is based on the fictional novel of the same name written by Fresh Guoguo, which is inspired from Daoist legends regarding the path to immortality.
-The series was broadcast on Hunan TV every Wednesdays and Thursdays for two episodes per day, from 9 June to 7 September 2015.
+It is based on the novel of the same name written by Fresh Guoguo, which is inspired from Daoist legends regarding the path to immortality.
+The series was broadcast on Hunan TV every Wednesday and Thursday for two episodes per day, from 9 June to 7 September 2015.

 Synopsis

 Hua Qiangu (Zhao Liying) is an unlucky orphan born with a strange scent which attracts demons, and therefore is hated and feared by all the villagers.
-When she faced danger, she is saved by a man called Mo Bing, who is actually Bai Zihua in disguise.
+When she faces danger, she is saved by a man called Mo Bing, who is actually Bai Zihua in disguise.
 Bai Zihua (Wallace Huo) is a kind-hearted immortal who wants to protect all Earthly beings.
 The only heavenly tribulation in his life is actually Hua Qiangu, whom he is tasked to kill by his master.
 However, after witnessing her kind heart and foreseeing her tragic future, he spares her life.